5 Advantages of a Restorative Justice Model of Discipline in Public Schools

 Improved Safety

-Schools which institute restorative policies for managing behavioral issues experience a dramatic reduction in incidents of bullying and violence among their students.
-Positive and constructive measures, based in a community approach whereby students are treated as valued individuals, are demonstrably more effective in reinforcing positive behaviors than punitive measures.
+Schools that institute restorative policies for managing behavioral issues experience a dramatic reduction in incidents of bullying and violence among their students.
+Positive and constructive measures, based on a community approach whereby students are treated as valued individuals, are demonstrably more effective in reinforcing positive behaviors than punitive measures.

 Reducing Perception of Bias